Have you got grey weather back home? Wish you weren’t spending your whole time rushing about work? Yearn for a more laid-back lifestyle?

 Portugal is one of the few countries in Europe that offer digital nomad visas.
 Their special visa class allows you to live and work in the country as a freelancer or as a start-up owner.
 You’re allowed to work with Portuguese businesses, can set up a Portuguese bank account, and will have to pay Portuguese taxes (though this means you can access some social facilities).
 You will also get a residency card that you can use as identification to work through all of the bureaucracy a little quicker.

-This is one of the best digital nomad visas in the world!
+This is one of the best countries for digital nomad visas in the world!
 The best part is that it also counts towards citizenship.
 After five years of living and working (or owning a business) in Portugal you will be entitled to register as a citizen as long as you can speak Portuguese.
 There are some requirements for the visa – you’ll need to already be earning enough money to look after yourself – but these are still much more lax than other visas.

 You could, of course, work on a tourist visa as long as you are only working with international companies and earning money in a foreign bank account.
 This would limit you to 90 days within the Schengen Area within a 180 day period – but is great if you don’t want to stay long term.